igurgoze/E-commerce/README.md

 - [Questions](#Questions)

 ## Installation
-Use "npm install" before trying to run
+Use ["npm install"](https://www.npmjs.com/package/npm-install) before trying to run (node modules)

 ## Usage
-Type "npm run seed" into terminal then "node server" to start your server, you can then use Insomnia to modify and view the database.
+Type "npm run seed" into terminal then "node server" to start your server, you can then use [Insomnia App](https://insomnia.rest/download) to modify and view the database.

 ## Contributing
 Ian Gurgoze